Zhang-Yihao/Adversarial-Representation-Engineering/README.md

 # Adversarial Representation Engineering

 ## Introduction
 This is a minimal scale demo still in the testing phase, which provides implementation for Section 5.1 **Alignment: To Generate (Harmful Responses) or Not to Generate**.
+Experiment for hallucination can be simply derived by changing dataset, which will be provided after publication.

 ## Setup
 Parameters are hardcoded in `main.py` for now.
 If you need to modify the parameters, please edit `main.py` directly.
 We will implement `argparse` in the near future.